clintonwoo/hackernews-react-graphql/README.md

 ## How To Test

-`npm run jest`
+`npm test` or `npm run test`

 This project uses Jest as a testing framework.
 Jest can do snapshot testing of react components.
-Whenever a component is updated to a functioning up-to-date state, please update the snapshots using `jest --updateSnapshot`.
+Whenever a component is updated to a functioning up-to-date state, please update the snapshots using `npm test -- -u` or `jest --updateSnapshot`.

 ## How To Deploy